nwisbeta/github.io/pages/app_design/selection-controls.md

 ## Dropdown/pickers
 Dropdown/pickers include one or more scrollable lists of values (iOS Human Interface Guidelines), such as date, time, country, or blood type.

-The design can use dropdown/pickers to select from multiple options, such as selecting a country from a pre-set list.
+The app design can use dropdown/pickers to select from multiple options, such as selecting a country from a pre-set list.

 Dropdown/pickers must:
 * Appear at the bottom of the screen (the height of five rows of values) (iOS Human Interface Guidelines)